 SFR Vision skates have a semi-soft trainer style, making them extremely comfortable skates.

 Ventro Pro Turbo Skates come with high performance moulded PU and are fitted with a removable liner making these a comfortable and strong quad skate

 The Riedell R3 skates are perfect for beginners and intermediates as they offer great manoeuvrability.

 The Rio Roller Signature is a stand out skate.
 They're built for comfort while outdoor skating, but they can also be great for roller discos.

-The extra ankle padding provided in the Candi Girl Carlin Skates ensures comfort and security whether you’re cruising down the street or ripping up your favourite skate park.
+The extra ankle padding provided in the Rookie Rosa Quad Skates ensures comfort and security whether you’re cruising down the street or ripping up your favourite skate park.

 A stylish, comfortable skate, ideal for both indoor and outdoor environments.
 Great for all ages!

 Good Roller Skates Brands For Kids